 Delegates approve budgets to reflect the priorities for SCAR over 2 year periods, with updates on an annual basis at the Delegates and Executive Committee meetings.
 All budgets and financial statements are posted on the SCAR website once approved.

-The table below shows the National Contribution levels associated with each SCAR member from 2015 to 2017.
+The table below shows the National Contribution levels associated with each SCAR member for 2018.

 Countries becoming new SCAR members join at the Associate Member level.
 This is intended to be a temporary categorization as we hope involvement in SCAR helps to build their programmes and thus they move to the next levels.

 Full members may also choose to move to higher levels as their own research activities broaden and their standing in the Antarctic community increases.